Charter of Kortenberg

+The Charter of Kortenberg (Dutch: Keure van Kortenberg) is an agreement signed and sealed on September 27, 1312, in the abbey of Kortenberg by John II, Duke of Brabant and representatives of the cities of Brussels, Antwerp, 's-Hertogenbosch, Tienen and Zoutleeuw.
+Creation of the document is of historical and political importance because it retains agreements between inhabitants of a territory with a ruler who had absolute power.
+This reflected the start of a current that would later be labeled by historians as Brabant's Constitutionalism because residents without control had claimed rights and powers, and had them recorded in writing, which are somewhat comparable to what have come to be called civil and political rights centuries later.
+In this process, the first simple rules were created for what would develop into a legal order that is now called democratic rule of law.

-On September 27, 1312, the Duke of Brabant signed the Charter of Kortenberg that should better be referred to as a constitution.
-It was valid for the entire duchy of Brabant.
-From this charter originated a kind of "Parliament of Kortenberg" or a "Council of Kortenberg" or what was called an assembly of "The Lords of Kortenberg".
+The charter was valid for the entire duchy of Brabant, for the rich and the poor.
+From this charter originated an early kind of parliament, the "Council of Kortenberg" an assembly of lords.

 The control organ, a precursor of the later "Estate assembly" (namely, the first estate was the clergy, the second estate was the nobility, and the third estate was the municipalities) gathered in the Kortenberg Abbey and elsewhere with ups and downs until 1375.

 From 1332 on the council was extended by two more members, so that there were 16 Lords; Antwerp got a second member and the Walloon Brabant town of Nivelles (Nijvel) also got a member.
-In 1340 documents were sealed with a special seal on which a tree was planted on a little hill (the "short" or "sharp"?).
-The seal bore the words "SIGILUM COMMUNE : CONSILII DE CORTENBERGHE" (the common or usual seal of the Council of Kortenberg).
+In 1340 documents were sealed with a special seal on which a tree was planted on a small hill.
+The seal bore the words "SIGILUM COMMUNE : CONSILII DE CORTENBERGHE" which was the common seal of the Council of Kortenberg.

-Magna Carta and the Charter of Kortenberg
+Charter of Kortenberg and Magna Carta

-Although Magna Carta is commonly regarded as the very first charter giving rise to medieval European constitutionalism, the Charter of Kortenberg appears to have been far more democratic in nature.
+Although Magna Carta is commonly regarded as the very first charter giving rise to medieval European constitutionalism, the Charter of Kortenberg appears to have been more democratic in nature.
 This mainly because the beneficiaries of Magna Carta were only the barons while the beneficiaries of the Charter of Kortenberg included all citizens, expressly 'the rich and the poor' (riken ende armen).

-Reinforcing this view is the composition of the Council of Kortenberg which clearly marks a difference with the more 'elitist' Magna Carta.
+Reinforcing this view, the composition of the Council of Kortenberg marks a clear difference with the more 'elitist' Magna Carta.
 Whilst Magna Carta was to be implemented by a council of 25 barons, the Council of Kortenberg counted four knights and ten townsmen.
-In the financial commission of August 1314 the nobility were only two against the representatives of eight towns.
+In the financial commission of August 1314 the nobility were only two with 12 civil representatives of eight towns.